 - Bison Pump systems can be installed with many water sources: lakes, ponds, rainwater cisterns, hand dug wells, standard cased wells and Artesian Wells.

 - Most of the Bison Deep Well Pump Systems are NOT Freeze Proof.
 Shallow well pumps and pump systems where the water exits above ground such as Submersible Connection Deep Well Pump System and Inline – Top Deep Well Pump System are NOT Freeze Proof.

 Prior to going to the well, be sure to turn off the electricity to the electric pump in the well if you have one.
 If you have been using a lot of water, please wait 30 minutes after turning off the power for your well to refill.
 Remove the well cap for access to the inside of the well casing.

-Let’s get started on instructions for completing and understanding the questions on the Well Information Form!
+Let’s get started understanding the questions on the Well Information Form!

 Question 1 – Does the well have a well casing?

 Customers who have hand dug wells typically do not have well casings.

 - NO, your well does not have a well casing, proceed to Question #10.